cms-multi/filament-clear-cache/README.md

 ## Customizing

-Under the hood `optimize:clear` is called after clicking the button.
+Under the hood `optimize:clear` is called after clicking the trash button.

 You may register any custom commands from inside the `boot()` method of your Service Provider:

 ```php
 use CmsMulti\FilamentClearCache\Facades\FilamentClearCache;